OPTIMIZING SUPPLY CHAIN WITH TIBCO INTEGRATION FOR RETAIL GROWTH

 ORGANIZATION

-The client is a global shoe retailer operating over 4,800 stores across the USA, Canada, Central America, the Caribbean, and South America.
-The company offers a wide range of footwear and fashion accessories products by focusing on innovation and dynamic response.
-The client has several warehouse facilities and supply chains supported by a Warehouse Management System (Manhattan WMS).
+The client is a prominent global shoe retailer with over 4,800 stores spanning the USA, Canada, Central America, the Caribbean, and South America.
+Offering an extensive range of footwear and fashion accessories, the company emphasizes innovation and rapid responsiveness to market needs.
+The client’s operations are supported by multiple warehouse facilities, and the supply chain is managed using the Manhattan Warehouse Management System (WMS).

 CHALLENGE